Jony Muñoz

-Jony Muñoz (born November 8, 2001) is an American college soccer player who is the 2020 recipient of the Gatorade Boys' Soccer Player of the Year Award, a national honor recognizing the best high school soccer player in the United States.
-After graduating high school, Muñoz played two seasons of NCAA Division 1 soccer: one with Liberty University and one with University of Missouri–Kansas City.
+Jony Muñoz (born November 8, 2001) is an American soccer player who currently plays for the Santafé Wanderers of USL League Two.
+Muñoz, the 2020 recipient of the Gatorade Boys' Soccer Player of the Year Award, played college soccer for Liberty University, the University of Missouri–Kansas City, MidAmerica Nazarene University, and Grand Canyon University.

 Growing up, Muñoz played high school soccer for Olathe West High School and for the youth academy teams of Toca FC and Sporting Kansas City.

 Career

 High school and academy

 Muñoz played club soccer for Sporting Kansas City's Academy during his freshman and sophomore years of high school, before playing high school soccer for Olathe West during his junior and senior years.
 Muñoz, a devout Christian, said the choice was "a God-led decision", which helped him have a more balanced life.
 During his senior year of high school, Muñoz lead the Owls to a 20–1–0 record, and Kansas Class 6A State Championship, Olathe West's first ever state championship in a team sport.
 Muñoz played in all 21 matches, scoring 36 goals and dishing out 19 assists his senior year of high school.
 While in high school, Munoz also played club soccer for Toca FC in the Kansas City metropolitan area.

 On June 17, 2020, Muñoz was awarded Gatorade Boys' Soccer Player of the Year Award for the top boys' soccer player in the country.
 He is the first soccer player from the state of Kansas to win the honor.
 He was also named the Gatorade Kansas Player of the Year (2020).